hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - FTD over ASA: <span style="color: #bb6600;">include URL filtering in the access control policy capabilities</span>
   - solution to deploy multiple Cisco FTD appliances, manage them using one centralized solution, and migrate ASAs over to Cisco FTDs: <span style="color: #bb6600;">FMC</span>
   - configure a Cisco FTD to analyze protocol fields and detect anomalies in the traffic from industrial systems: <span style="color: #bb6600;">implement pre-filter policies for the CIP preprocessor</span>
+  - solution to meet the requirement that URLs must be blocked from being accessed via the firewall which requires that the administrator input the bad URL categories that the organization wants blocked into the access policy:  <span style="color: #bb6600;">FTD because it includes URL filtering in the access control policy capabilities</span>, whereas Cisco ASA does not

 - Firepower Threat Defence Devices